 Consumer Electronics Show – Happy 50th!

-The Consumer Electronic Show opened in Las Vegas on January 5th, the 50th anniversary of the first event held in NYC in 1967.
+The Consumer Electronics Show opened in Las Vegas on January 5th, the 50th anniversary of the first event held in NYC in 1967.
 That first year, the event attracted 200 exhibitors and 17,000 attendees.
 The 2017 event will feature more than 3,500 firms and 170,000 guests.
-A quick recap of some of the “ground breaking” technology introduced at CES through the years includes:
+A quick recap of some of the “groundbreaking” technology introduced at CES through the years includes:

 1968 – The Portable Executive Telephone – the first stage cell phone cost $2,000 ($15k in 2016 dollars), weighed 19 pounds and required an FCC license to operate.

 1975 – Atari Pong introduced – let the gaming begin!

 1992 – Apple’s John Sculley presents the pocket computer – Newton

 1998 – HDTV introduced for the first time